-Swiss chard is a member of the beet family grown for its large nutrient rich leaves rather than its root.
-Delicious and high in iron, magnesium and vitamin C, it is enjoyed not only by people but by bugs that attack Swiss chard.
-If you’re desperate to save your plants, read on to find out about common Swiss chard insects and controlling pests on Swiss chard.
+Swiss chard is a member of the beet family grown for its large, nutrient-rich leaves rather than its root.
+Delicious and high in iron, magnesium, and vitamin C, it is enjoyed not only by people but by bugs that attack it.
+If you’re desperate to save your plants, read on to find out about common Swiss chard insects and pests.

 Common Pests Found on Swiss Chard